mcdemarco/the-new-kitchen-cookbook/salad/farroSalad.md

 ## Directions

-1. Boil at least 3 cups of salted water.
+1. Boil farro 30 minutes in at least 3 cups of salted water, or pressure cook 12 minutes with 1 1/2 cups of water and release naturally.
-2. Add farro; cook at least 30 minutes.
-Drain.
+2. Mix dressing.
-3. Cool.
+3. Drain farro.
-4. Mix dressing.
+4. Dress, then cool.
 5. Toss all ingredients.
 6. Serve at room temperature or cold.

 ## Variants